 Selected recent journal publications

-Prakash, A. A., R. Seshadri, C. Antoniou, F. C. Pereira and M. Ben-Akiva (2017).
-Reducing the dimension of online calibration in dynamic traffic assignment systems.
-Transportation Research Record: Journal of the Transportation Research Board (in press).
+Prakash, A. A., R. Seshadri, C. Antoniou, F. C. Pereira and M. Ben-Akiva (2018).
+Improving scalability of generic online calibration of dynamic traffic assignment systems.
+Transportation Research Record: Journal of the Transportation Research Board.

 Dimitriou, L., D. Efthymiou, and C. Antoniou (accepted).
 Saving lives through faster emergency unit response times: The role of accessibility and environmental factors.
 Journal of Transportation Engineering, Part A: Systems

 Dimitriou, L., P. Nikolaou, and C. Antoniou (accepted).
 Exploring the temporal stability of global road safety statistics.
 Accident Analysis and Prevention.

 Efthymiou D., C. Antoniou, Y. Tyrinopoulos and E. Skaltsogianni (accepted).
 Factors Affecting Bus Users’ Satisfaction in Times of Economic Crisis.
 Transportation Research Part A: Policy and Practice.